241209-JavaReactAWS/firstname-lastname/README.md

-# Git-repo Acctivity & About-Me Activity
+# Git-repo & About-Me Activity

 ##Each partner will create an HTML/CSS-based About-Me page for their partner, including
 ## - A short introduction section about your partner.